 As far as raw materials go, Moso Bamboo is pretty-darn sustainable.
-The mountains around the city of Anji in the Zhejiang Province of China (where most of my bamboo comes from) are covered with a mix of confers, deciduous trees, and Moso bamboo in forests that stretch as far as the eye can see.
+The mountains around the city of Anji in the Zhejiang Province of China (where most of my bamboo comes from) are covered with a mix of conifers, deciduous trees, and Moso bamboo in forests that stretch as far as the eye can see.
 Let me be clear, these are actively managed forests in the sense that resources such as food and building materials are continuously removed from them (have been since the dawn of humans).
 Other than for scattered dwellings, cell towers, ancient graves, foot paths and the occasional road, these actively managed forests look basically natural.

 Unlike some folks, I do not think that sustainably harvested wood is a bad thing.
 At issue here is how these materials are harvested and how these industrial processes impact the land and the communities who depend upon it.
 Any logging operations should respect the rights of indigenous cultures and local communities, provide living wage compensation to workers, and emphasize worker safety, all while protecting the ecosystem (preserving biodiversity, minimizing erosion, and protecting ancient and/or unique stands of forest).

 Why is bamboo a sustainable material?